18F/health-tracking-course/collections/_rubric/id-high-3b-databases.md

   * Ages
 * ...

 Suddenly, it seems like we're going to need more than one table, and we're going to need to keep them linked and connected to each-other.
-Now, we might have a table that looks like this:
+Now, we might have a table that looks like this (maybe a bit like an Excel table):

 **Table: Main**